publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch2D/schII/m__us_usc_t15_s80b–3.md

     (l) __Exemption of venture capital fund advisers__

+        (1) __In general__

             No investment adviser that acts as an investment adviser solely to 1 or more venture capital funds shall be subject to the registration requirements of this subchapter with respect to the provision of investment advice relating to a venture capital fund.
 Not later than 1 year after July 21, 2010, the Commission shall issue final rules to define the term “venture capital fund” for purposes of this subsection.
 The Commission shall require such advisers to maintain such records and provide to the Commission such annual or other reports as the Commission determines necessary or appropriate in the public interest or for the protection of investors.

+        (2) __Advisers of SBICS__

+            For purposes of this subsection, a venture capital fund includes an entity described in subparagraph (A), (B), or (C) of subsection (b)(7) (other than an entity that has elected to be regulated or is regulated as a business development company pursuant to section 54 of the Investment Company Act of 1940 \[[15 U.S.C.
+80a–53][/us/usc/t15/s80a–53]\]).

     (m) __Exemption of and reporting by certain private fund advisers__